 As is illustrated in Figure 13, EWI benefited heavily from the rotation into growth following the onset of the pandemic and the accompanying sharp dislocation in markets in the first quarter of 2020.
-While there was a noticeable wobble during November 2020 in response to positive news on vaccine development, the marked trend of outperformance continued until early 2021 when signs of a steepening yield curve started to emerge, which was associated with higher inflation and an expectation of higher interest rates.
+While there was a noticeable wobble during November 2020 in response to positive news on vaccine development, the marked trend of outperformance continued until early 2021 when signs of a steepening yield curve started to emerge (an indication of stronger economic activity), which was associated with higher inflation and an expectation of higher interest rates.